samblenny/ocfpga/experiments/11_try_picorv32/README.md

     "room temperature self refresh" thing.
 I should probably read the data sheet more carefully.

-    Using a relatively inexpensive USB power meter whose calibration I'm not sure how much to trust (perhaps accurate to +/- 10 mA?), I measured the
+    Using a charging adapter and a relatively inexpensive USB power meter whose calibration I'm not sure how much to trust (perhaps accurate to +/- 10 mA?), I measured the following:
-    following:

     | bitstream/firmware          | V    | mA              |
     | --------------------------- | ---- | --------------- |